Quick jump to...

 One of Esther’s main themes in her shows is championing the idea that Muslim women can be powerful figures.
 She is confounding the stereotype of Arab women as submissive and oppressed.
 She discusses these issues of representation in Arab News; “I’m trying to show we are not a culturally subservient race of women and our men are not aggressive and dominant.
 The culture is misrepresented.”
 Funny, fresh and original, Manito is exploring what it means to be an Arab Muslim in the UK alongside the traditional role of ‘mother’.
 Her conversational style humourously tackles prejudice head-on.
 Meanwhile, she juggles her comedy career with caring for her kids and spent two weeks of the 2019 Edinburgh Festival with both of them in tow.
 Speaking on the honour of being the first woman comedian to perform at the Dubai Opera House, she tells funnywomen.com; “I do feel honoured that in the future my kids will be able to say “Mum was the first female comic to perform at Dubai opera house…she is so mortifying.”

 Get More Esther Manito

 Want more of Esther Manito?
 You’re in luck – her full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 160 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.